Popular (BPOP)

 10. Return on Equity

-Over the last five years, Popular has averaged an ROE of 15.5%, exceptional for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Popular has averaged an ROE of 15.7%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
 This shows Popular has a strong competitive moat.

-It was encouraging to see Popular beat analysts’ revenue expectations this quarter.
-We were also happy its tangible book value per share narrowly outperformed Wall Street’s estimates.
+It was good to see Popular beat analysts’ EPS expectations this quarter.
+We were also happy its net interest income narrowly outperformed Wall Street’s estimates.
 Overall, this print had some key positives.
-The stock traded up 4% to $119.99 immediately following the results.
+The stock remained flat at $123.48 immediately after reporting.

-In our opinion, Popular is a solid company.
-Although its revenue growth was uninspiring over the last five years, its expanding net interest margin shows its loan book is becoming more profitable.
-And while its net interest income growth was weak over the last five years, its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders.
+Although the company’s revenue growth was mediocre over the last five years, its expanding net interest margin shows its loan book is becoming more profitable.
+On top of that, Popular’s spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.

-Popular’s P/B ratio based on the next 12 months is 1.3x.
-Looking at the banking space right now, Popular trades at a compelling valuation.
+Popular’s P/B ratio based on the next 12 months is 1.2x.
+Looking at the banking landscape right now, Popular trades at a pretty interesting price.
 If you trust the business and its direction, this is an ideal time to buy.